-Full-day self-study workshops on the accreditation process are typically offered twice a year, as preconference sessions prior to the NAEYC Annual Conference (generally held in November) and the NAEYC Professional Learning Institute (generally held in June).
+Pre-conference workshops and concurrent sessions on the accreditation process are typically offered twice a year at NAEYC's Annual Conference (generally held in November) and the NAEYC Professional Learning Institute (generally held in June).
 Registration information will be available on the NAEYC website.